 It is said that IoT is one of the fastest growing segments in technological landscape projections.
 But with the complexity, the heterogeneity and diverse stakeholder’s involvement, it is not easy to pin point the most optimal area for investments and USP (Unique Selling Proposition) development.

-In this article we, Arpit Khosla and Praneet Thakur of IoT Australia Consulting Services attempt to demystify the business levers operating underneath the IoT solution and give recommendation on ways to evaluate the areas for investment within IoT.
+In this 2-part article we, Arpit Khosla and Praneet Thakur of IoT Australia Consulting Services, attempt to demystify the business levers operating underneath the IoT solution and give recommendation on ways to evaluate the areas for investment within IoT.
 Throughout the article, we illustrate with a recommendation for the Australia/New Zealand (ANZ) region as an example, however readers can easily draw parallel conclusions for their regional & vertical context.
 Overall this would help both entrepreneurs and investors in finding their IoT solution, USP and leveraging the same.

 To have a clear outlook towards business possibilities & investment attractiveness in any sector, the traditional first port of call is always to understand the Value chain Economics.
 At a very fundamental level IoT value chain includes “Things” (Smart by Design or by retrofitting), IoT Devices (Edge Gateway & Compute), Connectivity, IoT Back-end Platforms & lastly all associated services.
 Just to give it a size reference, as an example, from local Australian perspective, it is the revenues of all these together which is forecast to reach to the tune of 30 billion AUD (Annual) by 2022.
 Let us now dive headfirst into basic market trends & economic profiles in each of these value chain segments.